Leukemia in Children

 How is leukemia diagnosed in children?

 Your child's healthcare provider will ask a lot of questions about your child's symptoms.
 A physical exam will be done.
-Blood tests and other tests may be needed.
+Blood tests and other tests will be needed.
 A complete blood count (CBC) shows the number of red blood cells, different types of white blood cells, and platelets in your child's blood.
-If the results are abnormal, you may be referred to a pediatric cancer specialist (pediatric oncologist).
+If the results are abnormal, your child may be referred to a pediatric cancer specialist (pediatric oncologist).

 The oncologist may want to do more tests to look for leukemia.
 If it's found, tests will be needed to learn more about it.
 The tests used can include: